IBM-Bluemix-Docs/node/app_id.md

     ```
     {: codeblock}

-    If you need help finding the credential key values for your app, check *step 5* of the [Before you begin](#prereqs-appid) section for details on where to find them.
+    If you need help with finding the credential key values for your app, check *step 5* of the [Before you begin](#prereqs-appid) section for details on where to find them.
     {: tip}

 4. Configure passport with serialization and deserialization.
 This configuration step is required for authenticated session persistence across HTTP requests.
 For more information, see the [passport docs](http://www.passportjs.org/docs/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").